Betta Fish Not Moving (11 Top Causes & Solutions)

 Your Betta Is Sick

 Lethargy and tiredness are common symptoms of illness, usually presenting with a lack of movement from your betta fish.
-An active betta fish that sits in one place may also be suffering from some discomfort.
+An active betta fish that sits in one place may also be suffering from discomfort.

 Some of the most common illnesses affecting betta fish which may result in a lack of movement are: